Top 10 genuine experiences to live in the province of Cadiz

 A zambomba is a traditional percussion instrument that is used to accompany the singing of Christmas carols.
 However, in Jerez, this very instrument has given its name to unique local Christmas celebrations, where people from the same neighbourhood gather to sing and dance flamenco Christmas carols, drink sherry and eat sweets frequently around a fire.
 People of all ages participate together in this tradition that fills the streets and patios of Jerez during Christmas, turning the city into a charming food, wine and music festival for about three weeks.

 8.- Hillwalking amongst Spanish firs

 Pinsapos (Spanish firs) are our most beloved native trees.
 They are tall and elegant and they only grow in the mountains of certain areas of Southernmost Spain.

-The light in the province of Cádiz has something magic.
+The light in the province of Cádiz has something magical.
 It has the power to keep people happy and healthy under the most vivid blue skies.
 Sailing across the bay is a glorious experience that allows to see the sunlight reflecting on a silver sea.
-The brightness then doubles filling us with joy and allowing us to be inspired by a beautiful series of historical towns, colorful beaches and lively natural parks that extends from Cadiz city to Rota.
+The brightness then doubles, filling us with joy and allowing us to be inspired by a beautiful series of historical towns, colourful beaches and lively natural parks that extends from Cadiz city to Rota.